dengxian-xreal/xreal.github.io/docs/01_XREALDevices/Compatibility.md

 #### XREAL Glasses

-NRSDK runs on multiple Android devices and different types of XREAL glasses (Air / Light).
-The following tables list the NRSDK features that are supported by XREAL Light / Air, and the Android phone models that support XREAL Light / Air.
+XREAL SDK runs on multiple Android devices and different types of XREAL glasses (Air / Light).
+The following tables list the XREAL SDK features that are supported by XREAL Light / Air, and the Android phone models that support XREAL Light / Air.